evkx/evkx.github.io/content/models/smart/hash1/hash1_Pulse/_index.md

 ---
 title: Smart #1 Pulse
 linktitle: "#1 Pulse"
 description: "Smart #1 Pulse is an all-electric crossover with a WLTP range of up to 400 km (249 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true